 One of the most serious side effects of long-term cocaine use can be developing a tolerance.
 The more that a person uses cocaine, the more their body becomes acclimated to it.

 Another side effect of being addicted to cocaine is dependence.
-This dependence makes it so that if a person tries to stop using cocaine, or goes too long without using it, then they may begin experiencing withdrawal symptoms.
+This dependence makes it so that if a person tries to stop using cocaine or goes too long without using it, then they may begin experiencing withdrawal symptoms.

 Withdrawal from cocaine can also cause people to experience a ‘crash.’
 This is characterised by a sudden and profound loss of energy, low mood, and lack of motivation.
 This crash can be difficult to navigate and contribute to depression and lethargy.

-Respiratory Problems
+Respiratory and Nasal Problems

 One of the most prominent health risks of smoking crack cocaine is that it can cause respiratory problems like a chronic cough.
 Smoking cocaine can also decrease lung capacity and make a person more vulnerable to respiratory diseases such as pneumonia.